Setting up Energy in the UK

 Setting up energy in a new home

-When you move into a new home in the UK the energy will already be set up and working.
+In the UK, when you move into a new home the energy will already be set up and working.
 To ensure that you’re not left without power or heat, the previous occupant’s supplier will keep you connected, providing your energy on credit.

 You need to inform this supplier that you’ve moved in as soon as possible.
 You can provide your opening meter readings, or ask these to be estimated for you.
 Your supplier will send you a welcome letter by post inviting you to set up an online account.
-They’ll bill you each month for your energy usage based on your meter readings.
+They’ll bill you each month for your energy usage based on your meter readings and their default tariff.

 If you have a pre-payment meter installed, you’ll pay in advance for your energy.
 You’ll still need to inform your supplier you’ve moved in and set up an account to add credit to your meter or you will lose power.
 Read more in the prepayment meter section below.